King’s Mews Apartments, Northington Street Property, Bloomsbury Residential, Homes

 A+D Studio was commissioned to redevelop this site on the corner of Northington Street and King’s Mews in the Bloomsbury Conservation Area of London.
 The original mews building at 7 Northington Street and 14 to 17 King’s Mews was a small two storey garage and flat which had fallen into disrepair and was allegedly once occupied by Diana Dors.

 The height of the surrounding older buildings and recent nearby developments meant that this building stood out like a broken tooth, London Borough of Camden conservation however claimed that the building contributed positively to the character of the conservation area and was a rare remnant of the original form and character of these mews and subsequently planning permission was refused.
-We were undeterred and immediately prepared an appeal in which we argued that what we proposed conforms to the form and scale of the local character and the surrounding area and will integrate well into the wider streetscene and will come to be seen to be a valuable enhancement to the character of Bloomsbury.

 In conjunction with our client we have designed a high quality residential development of six apartments from small studios to a superb luxury air conditioned apartment with extensive roof terraces creating valuable amenity space.
 It creates a simple but striking building of four storeys on Northington Street and three storeys on King’s Mews, which reflects the typical building height on these two streets.